tylersund72/employee-tracker/README.md

 [Usage](#usage)

 # Installation
 To install and use this application, clone this repository to your local machine.
-Once done you must run `npm install` in the root of the directory to install required dependencies.
-Then start the app by running `node index`.
+After it is cloned, open a command line from the root of the project.
+Next you'll want to login to your MySQL with `mysql -u root -p`, enter your password.
+In the MySQL terminal, run `USE employee_tracker;`.
+If there is no database found, create one by using `CREATE DATABASE employee_tracker;`, then try using the database again, if successful, you can quit out of the MySQL terminal by running `quit;` Once done you must run `npm install` in the root of the directory to install required dependencies.
+Then start the app by running `node index.js`.
 From there, follow the command line prompts.

 # Usage
 Here is a video demonstration, showing you how to set-up and use the application.